-If you were planning to simply use the local mail to ship your products, remember that there’s a huge difference in the transit times offered by them and an alternative express service.
-DHL Express offers premium features for parcel delivery such as speed, multiple delivery options and a high level of reliability with customer service support – all of which I feel justifies the price difference for online shoppers.
-Your customers are the ones who will be paying the additional charges, so if they really need something the next day, they will almost certainly be willing to pay extra for this service if it is available.
-Just make sure your prices are clearly displayed when you offer express, and not hidden in your website’s footer or mentioned for the first time at checkout.
+And it is not the case that the additional costs for fast shipping will immediately eat out of your profit: Your customers are the ones who will be willing to pay the additional charges, if they really want something the next day, they will almost certainly be willing to pay extra for this service if it is available.
+Just make sure your prices are clearly displayed when you offer express – especially on your website’s home page; not hidden in your website’s footer or only mentioned for the first time at checkout.

-DHL’s On Demand Delivery service provides various delivery options and also notifies receivers of their shipment progress via e-mail or text.
-With retailers who offer premium shipping growing 60% faster than those who don’t, I truly believe that when you give online customers a choice of delivery options, they will be more willing to pay a fair price for a more efficient service.
+And with DHL’s On Demand Delivery Service, you will automatically keep your customers informed along the last mile via e-mail or text.
+In addition, it will give your customer the choice to have the delivery on their terms: Where, when and how.
+And those flexible delivery options will be highly appreciated.
+With retailers who offer premium shipping growing 60% faster than those who don’t4, I truly believe that when you give online customers a choice of delivery options, they will be more willing to pay a fair price for a more efficient service.

-There’s no risk in simply opening your doors to the international market, but I do think there’s a risk in getting left behind.
+There’s no risk in simply opening your doors to the international market, but there’s certainly a risk in being left behind.
 It’s important to know what your competitors are doing, and whether they already offer international shipping.
-DHL Express can help with this, thanks to the Website Health Check, which analyzes your startup’s potential and can help you figure out your international business strategy, while also checking where your website could be optimized.
+DHL Express can help with this, thanks to our Website Health Check, which will analyze your startup’s potential and help you figure out your international business strategy, while also checking where your website could be optimized.

-It’s important to take a look at your projected average order and average weight first, and then see how such factors can be reflected in your shipping charges.
-You could offer flat rate shipping to certain countries, or even free shipping for customers who spend above a certain threshold.
-75% of consumers claim they’ve purchased more items just to take their order above this minimum spend before.
-DHL Express also provides free packaging options and can help you work out the volumetric weight of the boxes, whether it is a heavy parcel delivery or a light one, allowing you to determine the right price to publish on your site for express shipping.
+It’s important to look at your projected average order value before structuring your shipping charges.
+You could offer flat-rate shipping prices to certain countries, or even free shipping for customers who spend above a certain threshold – incentivizing them to spend more.
+DHL Express provides free packaging options and can help you work out the volumetric weight of the boxes so that you can publish the right price for express shipping on your website.

-And, if you need proof of our credentials, DHL delivery was instrumental in helping fashion brands Zanerobe2 and Kulani Kinis3 achieve global penetration but with minimal stress.
-Both companies went from ambitious startups with big plans to competitive global players in just a few months.
+And, if you need proof of our credentials, DHL’s delivery service was instrumental in helping fashion brands Zanerobe5 and Kulani Kinis6 achieve international penetration with minimal stress.
+Both companies went from ambitious startups to competitive global players in just a few months.
 Will you be following in their footsteps?